 Adapting a home for an older or disabled person

-As you get older you may need to adapt your home so you can continue to live there independently.
+As you get older, you may need to adapt your home so you can continue to live there.
 You may also need to adapt your home if you or a family member has a disability.

-Some common alterations that can help make your home more suitable for someone with a disability or limited mobility include:
+Some common changes that can help make your home more suitable for someone with a disability or limited mobility include:

 • Widening doorways and passageways

-• Moving light switches, door handles, doorbells and entry phones to convenient heights
+• Moving light switches, door handles and doorbells to convenient heights

 • Installing grab rails for support